rvpanoz/graphql-microservices/README.md

 ![Gateway and Apollo Federation](apollo-federation.png "Apollo Federation")

 The Gateway reads the federated Schemas, and based on the information they provide, it stitches it all together, without having to write any code in the stitching layer.
-But each service should supports federation during implementation.

-Unlike other distributed GraphQL architectures (such as schema stitching), Apollo Federation uses a declarative programming model that enables each subgraph to implement only the part of your composed supergraph that it's responsible for.
+But each service should supports federation during implementation while __federation services__ are aware of each other’s data while the gateway is a generic agent that combines them.
+The gateway configures itself by reading SDLs from each service, and may be reloaded on the fly with new SDLs.

 Pros